DSpace/RestContract/epersongroups.md

 }
 ```

+Status codes:
+* 201 Created - if the operation succeed
+* 401 Unauthorized - if you are not authenticated
+* 403 Forbidden - if you are not logged in with sufficient permissions
+* 422 Unprocessable Entity - if the dc.title was omitted or already exists

 ## Sub Groups in a single parent EPerson Group

 ### Get Sub Groups in a single parent EPerson Group